amandabee/newsgames/syllabus.md

 + Newt or Schrute: the Quiz [link: http://bit.ly/wmypt7]

+## Software Requirements
+You will need an FTP Client and a Text editor.
+If you don't already have one that you like, I recommend FileZilla and Text Wrangler, respectively).
+Twine.

 ## Instructor
 Amanda Hickman managed development of a series of games about public policy issues as Gotham Gazette's director of technology.
 She has spent more than a decade working at the intersection of journalism and civic engagement, reporting on local and international events.